KVM GPU

 Create GPU server

-You can create a GPU Server in Services > Compute > Server on the console.
-For more information on how to create a server, see Create server.
+You can create an GPU server in i_menu > Services > Compute > Server on the VPC environment console.
+For more information, see Create server.

 Note

-• For GPU Servers, you can use NCP GPU images with drivers and related software pre-installed.
+• You can create GPU servers using NCP GPU images with pre-installed drivers and related software.

 • See the following table for Regions available per GPU type: